 Many of you will be facing the same challenges in your own workplace from an increasing expectation of anytime, anywhere communications.
 Some readers may be of the view that this is simply the way the world works now.
 However, the school has a duty of care to staff, as it does to students.
 This includes a responsibility to ensure that the staffs’ workload is manageable and does not unreasonably intrude in to their private life.

-There are enough good teachers leaving the profession as a result of not feeling very valued, and there is no need for us to add to this.
-Indeed the letters and emails of thanks and appreciation that we do receive are very welcomed.
-At Ysgol Greenhill School we have an incredibly dedicated team of staff, who are enthusiastic about a new and bright future working together to improve the school.
-We want to retain them and make them feel valued.
+There are enough good teachers leaving the profession as a result of not feeling valued, and there is no need for us to add to this.
+Indeed the letters and emails of thanks and appreciation that we do receive are very much appreciated.
+We have an incredibly dedicated team of staff at Greenhill and we want to retain them and make them feel valued.
 It is therefore essential that we respect them and help them to maintain a sustainable workload.